lovakumar12/crop_prediction/README.md

 ---

 ## **Author**
-Developed by [Your Name](https://github.com/<Lova kumar>).
+Developed by [Lova kumar](https://github.com/<lovakumar12>).
 If you have any questions or feedback, feel free to reach out!